dfns/dfns-sdk-ts/README.md

 ### `DfnsDelegatedApiClient`

-In some configurations, you might want your server to be the one talking to Dfns "on behalf of your user", but still have Users sign requests on a web-app, using the WebauthN Credentials they own.
+In some configurations, you might want your server to be the one talking to Dfns "on behalf of the user", but till have the user sign all requests (on a web-app, using the WebauthN Credentials he owns).
 In this case, the `DfnsDelegatedApiClient` can be used on your server.

 The difference with the above `DfnsApiClient` is:

-- In `DfnsApiClient`, the steps taken to sign the request are done internally.
+- In `DfnsApiClient`, all steps to sign the request are done internally.
 - In `DfnsDelegatedApiClient`, the signing of the request (of the challenge, really) happens outside of it.
-So while the request can be made from the server, the signature can be done by a User on a web-app.
+So while the request can be conducted by the server, the signature of this request can be done by the User (on a web-app).

-In a way, this client "delegates" request signing outside.
-So using `DfnsDelegatedApiClient`:
+In a way, `DfnsDelegatedApiClient` "delegates" request signing outside of it.
+As a result:

-- The constructor does not need a `CredentialSigner` (since signing happens outside)
+- Its constructor does not need a `CredentialSigner` (since signing happens outside)
-- Every method which needs signing (eg `dfns.wallets.createWallet()`) will be splitted in two parts:
+- Every method requiring signing (eg `dfns.wallets.createWallet()`) will be splitted in two methods:
-  - `dfns.wallets.createWalletInit()`: takes in the request payload, and returns a challenge that anyone (any `CredentialSigner`) can sign.
+  - `dfns.wallets.createWalletInit()`: takes in the request payload, and returns a challenge that should be signed by a `CredentialSigner`.
   - `dfns.wallets.createWalletComplete()`: takes in the request payload + the signed challenge, and completes the wallet creation.

 An example flow would look like:

-1. The Server does `createWalletInit`, and then sends back the challenge to the web-app
+1. The Server executes `createWalletInit`, and sends back the returned challenge to the use on the web-app.
-2. The User (living in the Web app) signs this challenge (using `WebauthN`), and sends the signed challenge to the server
+2. In the web-app, the User signs the challenge (using `WebauthN` signer), and sends the signed challenge to the server.
-3. The server uses the User signed challenge to `createWalletComplete` on behalf of the user
+3. The server uses the User signed challenge to `createWalletComplete` on behalf of the user.

 ```ts